Reuben Saltzman

 Questions

 I applaud anyone who interviews home inspectors and does their homework, rather than going with the cheapest company.
-I’m not shy about saying that we charge more than most other home inspectors, and yet we still don’t charge enough for our inspections.
+When you hire a cheap inspector, you’ll get a cheap inspection.
+I’m not shy about saying we charge more than most other home inspectors, yet we still don’t charge enough for our inspections.

-Ok, I’m getting side-tracked.
-Rather than taking the time to answer all of these questions every time some of our more motivated shoppers sends us an email, I’m being proactive about it.
-I’ve compiled a bunch of questions that various websites recommend you ask your home inspector, and I’ve included some commentary on why this is or isn’t a question in italics, then I gave my own answer to the question.
+Okay, I’m getting sidetracked.
+Rather than taking the time to answer all of these questions every time one of our more motivated shoppers sends us an email, I’m being proactive about it.
+I’ve compiled a bunch of questions that various websites recommend you ask your home inspector, and I’ve included some commentary on why this is or isn’t a good question in italics.
+Then, I gave my own answer to the question.

 Can I see a sample home inspection report?

-I believe that reviewing a home inspection report is the single-greatest way to compare home inspectors.
+My two cents: Reviewing a home inspection report is the single-greatest way to compare home inspectors.
 This is the best thing to ask for.
 Take the time to actually read the sample report; don’t just gloss over it.
-Almost all home inspection reports are filled with photos nowadays; this doesn’t equate to a good report.
+Nowadays, almost all home inspection reports are filled with photos; this doesn’t equate to a good report.
+A good report typically has three components to every issue; what it is, why it matters, and what to do about it.
+Recommendations for further evaluation should be kept to a bare minimum.

 How do you define major problems?

-That’s a tough question to answer.
-If I had to give a short and sweet answer, I’d say anything over $500.
+Our answer: If I had to give a short and sweet answer, I’d say anything over $500.
 This isn’t a great question, however, because what’s major to us might not be major to the client, and vice-versa.
-At the beginning of our home inspection reports, we have a hand-crafted summary of the stuff that we felt was the most important to bring to our client’s attention.
+At the beginning of our home inspection reports, we have a list of the priority items.
 These vary from report to report.
+And we report on a TON of maintenance and information in our reports; we don’t just gloss over that stuff.

 Negotiations After The Inspection

-I’ve told all of my inspectors to decide on summary items like this: your sister is buying the house and you have 30 seconds to tell her what you found.
+I’ve told my inspectors to decide on priority items like this: your sister is buying the house, and you have 30 seconds to tell her what you found.
 What will you say?
 Smoke alarms are important life safety devices, but will this affect her decision to purchase the home?
 No way.
-This information shouldn’t go in the summary, as important as it may be.
-The summary is the big stuff.
+This information isn’t a priority item, as important as it may be.
+The priority items are the big things.

-For some examples of things that we might include in our report summary, please check out this document that we put together, titled “Negotiations After the Inspection“.
+For some examples of priority items we might include, please check out this document, “Negotiations After the Inspection.”

 What training and experience do you have?

-With all other things being equal, the more the better.
-More training and experience doesn’t mean you’ll get a better a home inspection, however.
-I participate in a lot of online discussion forums, I attend national conferences, and I attend monthly home inspector meetings.
-There are plenty of experienced inspectors who have been doing things wrong for a long time.
+My two cents: With all other things equal, the more, the better.
+However, more training and experience don’t guarantee a better home inspection.
+I participate in many online discussion forums, attend national conferences, and attend monthly home inspector meetings.
+There are countless experienced inspectors who have been doing things wrong for a long time.

 Can I come to the inspection?

-Yes, we encourage all of our clients to attend the entire inspection, if they have the time.
+Our answer: Yes, we encourage our clients to attend the inspection, usually for the last hour.

 Do you carry professional liability insurance?